How to get a Tourist Visa for China in Hong Kong (2019)

 What if I want to stay for more than 30 days?

 From what I just told you, it seems like it’s impossible to travel to China for more than 30 days without leaving the country at least once in between, right?
 I asked a lot of people and was told repeatedly, even by the staff at the Visa Center, that this is indeed the case: a tourist visa is 30 days, no matter what.
 Well, I’m here to tell you that it is possible (though not guaranteed!) to receive a longer Duration of Stay (60 or even 90 days).

 If you are from the United States…

 I’ve got some good news and some bad news for you.
 The bad news: Your visa will be much more expensive than it is for any other nationality.
 The good news: you can apply for a 10-year multiple entry visa that allows you to go back to China as often as you want for 10 years.
 Unlike the standard tourist visa, a “Duration of Each Stay” of 60 days is no problem at all.
 The 10-year visa is the exact same price as a regular Single Entry visa if you’re from the U.S., so you should definitely apply for it, even if you don’t plan on using it again!
 (Just write “10-year multiple entry” in the “Other” field of section 2.2 of the application form.)

-Both my girlfriend and I initially requested 35 days in our application, because that’s exactly how long we wanted to stay in mainland China.
+Both of us initially requested 35 days in our application, because that’s exactly how long we wanted to stay in mainland China.
 In her case (US passport, applying for the 10-year multiple entry visa), the employee at the Visa Center replaced the 35 with a 60 during our submission—no problem for Americans.